-The foregoing discussion summarizes some of the possible consequences under current federal tax law of an investment in the Funds.
+The foregoing discussion summarizes some of the possible consequences under current federal tax law of an investment in the Fund.
 It is not a substitute for personal tax advice.
-You also may be subject to state and local tax on a Fund's distributions and sales of shares of a Fund.
-Consult your personal tax advisor about the potential tax consequences of an investment in Shares of the Funds under all applicable tax laws.
+You also may be subject to state and local tax on the Fund's distributions and sales of Shares of the Fund.
+Consult your personal tax advisor about the potential tax consequences of an investment in Shares of the Fund under all applicable tax laws.
 For more information, please see the section entitled "DIVIDENDS, DISTRIBUTIONS, AND TAXES" in the SAI.